Dooders/Fizicks/README.md

 # Fizicks
-A state-based physics model in python
+A sloppy state-based physics model in python